|

 I think Charlie and Syd are with Olga Petrova, whose real name was Muriel Harding.

 "Coming!
 A Brand New Charlie Chaplin Comedy."
 Essanay was still trying to make money out of Charlie Chaplin's work.
-They took pieces of released ("Police") and unreleased (Life) Chaplin shorts to produce Triple Trouble.
+They took pieces of released ("Police") and unreleased (

 "Genuine Chaplin Comedies Drawing Tremendous Crowds."
 Meanwhile, Essanay was also rereleasing individual Chaplin movies, along with the Snakeville Comedies, which are not nearly as funny.